Skip to content

 Social Media – It is like a community professional to coordinate with or, in some cases, act as a social media content collaborator to understand the messaging your marketing department is broadcasting to potential members.

-Analytics – One of the critical functions of a community professional is to provide deep insights into the data from your community and provide analysis and recommendations.
+Analytics – A critical role of a community professional is to give deep insights into the data from your community.
+They also offer analysis and recommendations.

-Support – Community Management, at its core, is a support role dedicated to talking to online community members and providing a place for members to feel heard and seen when they have a problem, challenge, or need.
+Support – Community Management is fundamentally a support role.
+It is dedicated to talking to online community members.
+It provides a place for members to feel heard and seen when they have a problem, challenge, or need.

 • You are the heart of the customer experience.
 You are doing real advocate marketing.
 YOu are doing the crucial frontline PR work.
 You are an essential piece in reducing frustration as customers seek self-support.”